aultimus/baconometer/README.md

 ## Downloading and Preparing Data

+You need to obtain data to run the service on.
+You have an option of running this service using either IMDB or TMDB data.
+Note, IMDB is only supported for *personal and non-commercial use only*.

 ### IMDB Data
 IMDB data is downloadable *personal and non-commercial use only*, you should be aware of the strict copyright when using this data.
 You should not host a service serving this data, for that use case TMDB or Wikidata is more appropriate.